kcodek/flutter_trailers/notes.md

     1 .Supply an `onChanged()` callback to a `TextField`or a `TextFormField`.
     2. Use a `TextEditingController`.
     3. Remember to `dispose` of the `TextEditingController` when it’s no longer needed.
 This ensures that you discard any resources used by the object.

+1. Routes
+    - In Flutter, screens and pages are called routes.
+    - In Android, a route is equivalent to an Activity.
+In iOS, a route is equivalent to a ViewController.
+In Flutter, a route is just a widget.
+    - Where does the Route come from?
+You can create your own, or use a `MaterialPageRoute`, which is useful because it transitions to the new route using a platform-specific animation.
+    - When using `initialRoute`, don’t define a `home` property.
+    - pass arguments to a named route and read the arguments using `ModalRoute.of()` and `onGenerateRoute()`
+    - `ModalRoute.of()` method returns the current route with the arguments.
+    - Instead of extracting the arguments directly inside the widget, you can also extract the arguments inside an `onGenerateRoute()` function and pass them to a widget.
+The `onGenerateRoute()` function creates the correct route based on the given RouteSettings.
+    - To connect the two screens together with an animation, wrap the Image widget on both screens in a Hero widget.
+The Hero widget requires two arguments:
+        - `tag`: An object that identifies the `Hero`.
+It must be the same on both screens.
+        - `child`: The widget to animate across screens.

+- Lists
+    - Displaying lists of data is a fundamental pattern for mobile apps.
+Flutter includes the `ListView` widget to make working with lists a breeze.

 ------

 1. Dart Basics